 - Yoann – YAHWEH is gracious

 Read more about French Parenting:

-- La Rentrée: The French version of Back to School
+- La Rentrée: The French Back-to-School (with Supplies List)

-Beyond the classic and popular names are the names that are a bit rarer, but still easily recognized in France.
+Beyond the classic and popular names are the French male names that are a bit rarer, but still easily recognized in France.